oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
 A registered database is referred to as a **target database** in Oracle Data Safe.

 After registration, you need to grant roles to the Oracle Data Safe service account on your Autonomous Database.
-The roles determine which Oracle Data Safe features you can use with your database.
+The roles determine which Oracle Data Safe features you can use with your database and are different for Autonomous Databases versus non-Autonomous Databases.
+- For an Autonomous Database on Shared Exadata Infrastructure, which is what you use in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
 It's important that you first register your Autonomous Database with Oracle Data Safe before granting roles because registration unlocks the Oracle Data Safe pre-seeded service account.
-After registration, you can grant and revoke Oracle Data Safe roles as needed.
-For an Autonomous Database on Shared Exadata Infrastructure, which is what you use in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
+- For an Autonomous Database on Dedicated Exadata Infrastructure, only the User and Security Assessment role (`DS$ASSESSMENT`) and the Audit Collection role (`DS$AUDIT_COLLECTION`) are granted by default.
+You need to grant the other roles as needed.

-*Note: The Oracle Data Safe roles are different for Autonomous Databases versus non-Autonomous Databases.
-For non-Autonomous databases, you can grant roles before or after registering your database.*
+- For all non-Autonomous Databases, you need to run a SQL privileges script on the target database to grant roles.
+No roles are granted by default.
+You can grant roles before or after registering your database.

 Begin by registering your Autonomous Transaction Database (ATP) with Oracle Data Safe.
 Next, grant the Data Masking role to the Oracle Data Safe service account on your target database.
 Navigate to Oracle Data Safe in Oracle Cloud Infrastructure and view the list of registered target databases to confirm yours is listed.
 Explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, Settings, and the Oracle Data Safe dashboard.